 Success in a changing world requires students to have the skills to participate in a knowledge-based economy.
 That’s why we are focusing on engaging young Queenslanders in science, technology, engineering and mathematics (STEM).
 A building block to this future is the literacy of coding which has become the new literacy and a ‘must have’ for every student.

 Key highlights to be progressed include:

 - fast-tracking the Digital Technologies curriculum including coding and robotics

 - establishing STEM virtual academies, including a specialist coding academy

 - incubating the next generation of IT entrepreneurs.

-To learn more about our exciting initiatives, view the
+To learn more about our exciting initiatives and what we have delivered, view the

-To learn more about the state schools' STEM strategy, view the
+To learn more about our plan for STEM in Queensland state schools, view the

 To learn more about coding and robotics, view the